...

 Fruits and Vegetables for Nutrients & Volume

-Colored vegetables and fruits are packed with antioxidants and fiber and help fill you up — meaning you can eat more but with fewer calories.
+Coloured vegetables and fruits are packed with antioxidants and fibre and help fill you up — meaning you can eat more but with fewer calories.

 Fat-Loss-Friendly Fruits: